qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - hey is trying to get my verification code
 - hello i need a verification code for the email i am currently using thank you
 - hello could you send me the verification code to get my account set up
-- tbsp i would love a verification code to forward my mail
+- i would love a verification code to forward my mail
 - can i get a verification code for manual setup
 - please send me the verification code with kind regards
 - may i please have my forwarding verification code
 - please send me my verification code for gmail forwarding
 - need verification code to finish the setup
 - requesting verification code to finish the setup for price alert
-- i'm writing to request my verification code to finish the setup of the price alerts tbsp
+- i'm writing to request my verification code to finish the setup of the price alerts
 - requesting verification code to finish manual set up
 - i i need a verification code to finish the set up please
-- please send me the verification code you received from google so that i may finish the setup of the price tbsp
+- please send me the verification code you received from google so that i may finish the setup of the price alerts
-- requesting verification code to finish setting up price tbsp
+- requesting verification code to finish setting up price alerts
 - ism requesting my verification code to finish the setup with price alert
-- i tbsp requesting verification code to finish the setup pamela tbsp
 - i i'm setting up the price alert in my edison mail app now and need a verification code to finish the setup
 - i this is to request my verification code to finish my account setup javier
-- hello i need a verification code to finish setting up my tbsp thank tbsp
+- hello i need a verification code to finish setting up my price alerts thank
 - request your verification code to finish the setup
 - may i have a verification code to finish setting up my account
 - request for verification code to finish the setup